Quality of life indicators - measuring quality of life

 Even if ‘quantity’ were the only relevant measure of economic performance and quality of life, GDP would still not tell us the whole story about living standards.
 A significant increase in a society’s average GDP does not automatically translate into better living standards for most of its citizens.
 The increase could benefit only a small part of society, leaving many groups of citizens at the same level in terms of wealth, or even worse off than before.
 Consequently, overall measures of economic and social well-being must also include distribution indicators in order to provide a more realistic picture of the living standards and quality of life of a society’s citizens.

 Moving beyond economic performance, a more comprehensive, wide-ranging approach is needed when trying to define and measure quality of life.
 While it remains very difficult to provide an overall definition with specific measurable indicators, quality of life definitely includes more than just economic production and GDP figures.
-It should also be stressed that some of the indicators that will be included in this scoreboard are subjective.
-They therefore reflect the perceptions of individuals, their own assessment of different aspects of life and overall quality of life.
+It should also be stressed that some of the indicators included in this scoreboard are subjective.
+They therefore reflect the perceptions of individuals, their own assessment of different aspects of life and overall quality of life and their often different priorities.
 This type of data can only be obtained through surveys.

 Different examples throughout Europe show that GDP does not always go hand in hand with other indicators that contribute to a better quality of life.
-Luxembourg had by far the highest GDP per capita in 2011 (68 100 PPS), but this is partially due to the high percentage of cross-border commuters in its workforce, who contribute to GDP production but are not accounted for when calculating the per capita figures.
-Luxembourg was followed by the Netherlands (32 700 PPS), Ireland (32 600 PPS) and Austria (32 400 PPS).
-At the other end of the spectrum, Bulgaria has the lowest GDP per capita (11 600 PPS), followed by Romania (11 800 PPS) and Latvia (14 700 PPS).
-While Estonia’s GDP per capita is below the EU average (16 900 PPS, compared to the EU-28 average of 25 100 PPS) it has the highest percentage of well educated women (college or university education).
-Italy and Spain’s GDP per capita approximately matches the EU average, but they rank first in life expectancy (82.8 and 82.4 years respectively) throughout the EU.
-Germany has one of the highest GDP per capita figures in Europe (30 300 PPS), but it also has one of the widest gender pay gaps (22.2 % in 2011).
+Luxembourg had by far the highest GDP per capita in 2016 (75 100 PPS), but this is partially due to the high percentage of cross-border commuters in its workforce, who contribute to GDP production but are not accounted for when calculating the per capita figures.
+Luxembourg was followed by Ireland (53 100 PPS), the Netherlands and Austria ( both 37 200 PPS).
+At the other end of the spectrum, Bulgaria has the lowest GDP per capita (14 200 PPS), followed by Romania (17 000 PPS) and Croatia (17 500 PPS).
+While Romania’s GDP per capita is the second lowest in the EU (17 000 PPS, compared to the EU-28 average of 29 200 PPS) it has the lowest percentage of people with arrears on their mortgage or rent payments (0.5 % in 2016).
+Spain and Italy’s GDP per capita approximately matches the EU average, but they rank first in life expectancy (83.5 and 83.4 years respectively) throughout the EU.
+Germany has one of the highest GDP per capita figures in Europe (36 000 PPS), but it also has the third widest gender pay gaps (21.5 % in 2016) in the EU.
 These are only a few examples that demonstrate the need to complement GDP and other economic indicators with a wider range of data, in order to be able to get a broader picture.

 8+1 dimensions of quality of life